dylburger/dev-to-posts/show-most-recent-dev-post-on-your-github-profile.md

 <img src="https://res.cloudinary.com/dkbxegavp/image/upload/v1594488579/dev.to%20posts/Screen_Shot_2020-07-11_at_10.29.00_AM_f3ji3s.png" alt="Monica Powell Github profile" />

-What if you could take this a step further, and **update your profile _automatically_** in response to specific events?
+What if you could take this a step further, and **update your profile _automatically_ in response to specific events**?
 For example, what if you could always display your most recent tweet on your profile?
 What if you could list the Spotify track you're listening to _right now_?

 Here, I'm going to show you how to display a link your newest DEV post on your profile: